exjam/rose-offline-client/README.md

 ## Required arguments:
 - `--data-idx=<path/to/data.idx>` Path to irose 129en data.idx

-## Zone Viewer Mode
-Use `--zone=<N>` to run in zone viewer mode, this allows you to view zones.

-## Model Viewer Mode
-Use `--model-viewer` to run in model viewer mode, which allows you to view character and NPC models.

 ## Game Mode
 Use `--game` to run in game mode, this is where we act as a full client which requires an irose 129en compatible server.
 - `--ip` Server IP for login server